guntukukamal/CF_EC2_AWS_DOCKER/README.md

-with that you can test and deploy any application of you chosing.
+with that you can test and deploy any application of you chosing, on kubernetes, or on minikube or even on docker directly.